fragglet/sdl-sopwith/original.md

 Multiplayer depends on the proprietary BMB drivers and Imaginet networking system and to my knowledge, no fans have ever been able to get it working.

+A review was published of this version in the book "Free and user supported software for the IBM PC"; you can read it [here](free-ibmpc.md).

 * [Download (.zip)](original-files/sopwith1.zip) (includes original
   documentation)
 * [Play emulated version](https://archive.org/details/msdos_Sopwith_1985) on